 Imagine a dispute between companies in two different countries.
 Which court has jurisdiction?
 Which country's laws should be followed?
 In these cases, having a neutral process that everyone accepts makes settling these between-country disputes much easier.

-There are multiple arbitration associations that operate under the New York convention or other conventions.
-To begin arbitration, a request for arbitration must be filed with one of these associations.
-One of the largest of these associations is the International Chamber of Commerce (ICC); we'll use their process to describe what to do.
+There are multiple arbitration associations that operate under the New York Convention or other conventions.
+To begin an arbitration, a request for arbitration must be filed with one of these associations.
+One of the largest of these associations is the International Chamber of Commerce (ICC); here's how their process works.

-Before the Tribunal.
-If the other party has issues with the arbitration agreement, or it doesn't respond, the ICC will rule on these questions.
-The ICC will also require an advance on costs (the arbitration agreement should have specified how arbitration costs are to be paid; usually shared).
+- Before the tribunal: If the other party has issues with the arbitration agreement, or it doesn't respond, the ICC will rule on these questions.
+The ICC will also require an advance on costs (the arbitration agreement should have specified how arbitration costs are to be paid; they are usually shared).

-The Tribunal.
-After some other preliminary procedures, and the tribunal (one or more arbitrators) has been set up, the tribunal begins its work.
+- The tribunal: After some other preliminary procedures and the tribunal (one or more arbitrators) has been set up, it begins its work.
 Most of these meetings are conducted by teleconference.
 The process itself is flexible, based on agreements between the parties and the tribunal.
-Witnesses and experts may be heard, as well as the parties involved.
+Witnesses and experts may be heard as well as the parties involved.

 - After the tribunal: When the tribunal has made its decision, the timetable for the final award is set and submitted to the ICC International Court of Arbitration.

 Creating an International Arbitration Agreement